Gender and Sex Harassment

 Seeking a skilled lawyer’s help when you have a severance offer is important for a number of reasons.
 First, severance agreements usually come with waivers of your rights to pursue any legal claims against your employer.
 Our experienced lawyers can help you decide whether what you are gaining from signing is worth the waiver of your rights.
 Severance agreements also may include non-competition clauses or terms that require you to cooperate with your employer after your termination.
 Our lawyers can help ensure that these terms are drafted more favorably for you, to ensure your ability to thrive after an employment separation.
 A lawyer experienced in this area also will know not only what a fair severance would be, but how to negotiate for better financial terms.
 This may include not only more money, but more favorable benefits, payment terms and other conditions.

 Our experienced team understands that if you do not ask for what you want, the answer is always “no.” At the same time, professionals often want to handle severance negotiations with discretion and tact.
-This takes judgment, experience and a good understanding of each client’s individual needs and goals.
-We offer personalized, confidential support and advice to clients earning seven figures and more, as well as to individuals seeking a review of an uncomplicated severance offer.
+This takes judgment, experience, and a good understanding of each client’s individual needs and goals.
+We offer personalized, confidential support and advice.

 If you have asked for leave or taken leave and faced retaliation as a result, you also need immediate help.
 It is not uncommon for employees who take leave to be terminated, or for an employer to retaliate by assigning less favorable work or more difficult working conditions.
 Our lawyers have experience in this area and have trained other lawyers and human resource professionals on the requirements of the FMLA.